 Review committee (“oversight”)

-Every assistant professor is assigned an annual review committee at the beginning of her or his first year.
+Every assistant professor is assigned an annual review committee at the beginning of their first year.
 These individuals are assigned by your department chair to help and support you by bringing your work before your colleagues on the Executive Committee for review.
 They will ask you for examples of your work – across teaching, research or creative activity, and service – so they can prepare a report to members of the Executive Committee each year.
 The department’s executive committee must approve the written annual evaluation and provide that written evaluation to you.
 In some departments, the review committee also serves as the mentoring committee.

 Generally review committee members’ work is related to yours, so there’s a natural affinity that should lead to lots of opportunities to talk with members of the committee about the progress of your work.

 Assistant professors are reviewed annually so that members of your department are knowledgeable about your work and your progress and can help and support you in the best way possible throughout the tenure process.
 The annual review is also the point at which your contract is extended.
 All assistant professors are on an initial contract (often three years), which is extended through the probationary period – by your department’s Executive Committee and the school or college.

 Because assistant professors work on renewable contracts until they are reviewed for tenure and promotion to the rank of associate professor, annual reviews are essentially opportunities for contract extensions.
 This gives both you and your colleagues a long window – six years, or more if you extend the tenure clock – in which you do your best work, seek advice, build support, and get your academic program underway.